-Liyangastota Amuna (which was called Liyangahatota Amuna during British times) is an Anicut built by the British across the Walawe Ganga River lying close to the Barawakumbuka Interchange which leads to Nonangama on the Southern Expressway.
-The amuna was built in 1889 by the British to feed water to Ridiyagama and Kadawara reservoirs through the left bank channel and Mamadola and Oluvila reservoirs through the right bank channel2.
+Liyangastota Amuna (which was called Liyangahatota Amuna during British times) is an anicut built by the British across the Walawe Ganga River lying close to the Barawakumbuka Interchange, which leads to Nonangama on the Southern Expressway.
+The amuna was built in 1889 by the British to feed water to Ridiyagama and Kadawara reservoirs through the left bank channel and Mamadola and Oluvila reservoirs through the right bank channel.².

-There is no evidence of an ancient amuna at this site but, a few kilometres below, near Ramba Rajamaha Viharaya, lies a a ridge of rocks (dolomite) extending nearly across the river bed.
-This ridge is called Sudu-Gal-Palla or Sudu-Gal-Bemma.
-The latter name signifies that there had once been an ancient anicut at the place.
-Near this ridge of lime-stone rocks, there were the remains of an old Yoda-ela on the right bank of the river, constructed in a deep cut and excellent preservation although completely covered with jungle.
-Yet another canal from this point, directed more at right angles to the course of the river, on the same bank is traditionally believed to have led directly to Etbatuwa Tank and thus into the Kachigal-ara valley.
-Tradition also asserts that there was a canal which took off from Sudu-Gal-Bemma and led into the Magam Pattu on the eastern bank1.
+Near this ridge of limestone rocks, there were remains of an old Yoda-ela on the right bank of the river, constructed within a deep cut and noted for its excellent state of preservation, although it is now entirely covered by jungle.
+Another canal from this point, aligned more or less at right angles to the river’s course on the same bank, is traditionally believed to have led directly to Etbatuwa Tank and thereby into the Kachigal-ara valley.
+Tradition also holds that a canal branched off from Sudu-Gal-Bemma and extended into the Magam Pattu on the eastern bank¹.

 References

-1. Brohier, R. (1980).
+- Brohier, R. (1980).
 Ancient irrigation works in Ceylon (1934).
 Colombo: Ministry of Mahaweli Development.

-2. Silva, E.I.L., Manthrithilake, H. and Etige, M. (2014) ‘Environmental Flow in Sri Lanka: Ancient Anicuts Versus Modern Dams’, Sri Lanka Journal of Aquatic Sciences, 19, pp. 3–14.
+- Silva, E.I.L., Manthrithilake, H. and Etige, M. (2014) ‘Environmental Flow in Sri Lanka: Ancient Anicuts Versus Modern Dams’, Sri Lanka Journal of Aquatic Sciences, 19, pp. 3–14.

-3. Arumugam, S. (1969) Water Resources of Ceylon: Its Utilisation and Development.
+- Arumugam, S. (1969) Water Resources of Ceylon: Its Utilisation and Development.
 Colombo: Water Resources Board, Sri Lanka.

 Also See